 All of the paraphernalia that comes with four year olds is just cra-cra.

 However, walking into that playroom was essentially like walking into a black hole of toys.
 Consider yourself blessed if you only stepped on one plastic horse that made you mutter a cuss word or two under your breath.
-When we moved in, we just kind of threw all her toys in there, threw up a couple cheap shelves and called it a day.
+When we moved in, we just kind of threw all her toys in there, threw up a cheap prefab wall shelf or two and called it a day.

 That was a mistake.

 This space desperately needed shelves that didn’t bow in the middle and lots of them.
 Doing a “spinoff” of the bathroom shelving at our previous house in the Circus’ playroom didn’t occur to me until last week.
-So this past weekend, I built these shelves in between two walls in the playroom and life there is a touch more organized – and cute if I do say so myself. 😉
+So this past weekend, I built these shelves into a wall in the playroom and life there is a touch more organized – and cute if I do say so myself. 😉

 And let’s just be real, we all know those shelves aren’t going to stay that organized after a couple of days, hell, a couple of hours.
 I gave it a shot though.

 These shelves are so easy to make, y’all.
 If you can nail a piece of wood to a wall, then you can build these.
 I built all four of those shelves in about an hour for about $50.
 Of course if your walls are longer or shorter, your cost would be different.
 Here’s how to make them.

 Disclosure: This post is sponsored by Velvet Finishes, however all opinions and multi-colored shelves are 100% mine.
 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.